We're here to make life easier. See our Erectile Dysfunction Treatments

 How long does the coil last?

-How to get the coil fitted
+How to get an IUD fitted

 They will ask you some questions about your health and then will do an internal examination to check the size and position of your uterus.
 Sometimes they will also check for any STIs.
 Then they’ll hold your vagina open and put the device through your cervix into your womb.
 Both types of the coil have small threads that hang from the bottom, through the cervix – these are there so you can check the device is still in place.

-Does the coil hurt?
+Does an IUD hurt?

 After having the coil inserted you might have: